xmos/fwk_voice/applications/host/fatfs/README.rst

 Verify Installation
 *******************

-From the build directory, run:
+To verify this application has built, ascend from the build/ directory to its parent and run:

 .. tab:: Linux and MacOS